-Note: Once a COTS headset is paired to your radio, it is always connected.
+Once a COTS headset is paired to your radio, it is always connected.
 Therefore the battery life of the accessory is aligned with the Talk Time power consumption, not the Standby Time consumption.

 Turn on the accessory.
-Then place it close to your radio aligning the Bluetooth Pairing Location (A) on the radio to the Bluetooth Pairing Location (a blue dot) on the accessory.
+Then, place it close to the radio aligning the Bluetooth Pairing Location (a blue dot) on the radio to the Bluetooth Pairing Location (a blue dot) on the accessory.